 - Autonomy in clinical practice

 - Increased attraction of high-caliber nurses, physicians and specialists

 The American Nurses Credentialing Center's (ANCC) Pathway to Excellence® designation is earned by healthcare organizations that create work environments where nurses can excel in their practice.
 The designation substantiates the professional satisfaction of nurses and identifies best places to work.
-In its excellence to serve Cleveland Clinic's mission, Lakewood Hospital received the Pathway to Excellence® designation in 2010, South Pointe Hospital in 2012, and Marymount and Euclid Hospitals in 2013, Cleveland Clinic Florida and Lutheran Hospital in 2014 and Medina Hospital in 2015.
+In its excellence to serve Cleveland Clinic's mission, Marymount and Euclid Hospitals received Pathway to Excellence designation in 2013, Cleveland Clinic Florida and Lutheran Hospital in 2014 and Medina Hospital in 2015.